jjmontesl/cubetl/doc/guide/cubetl-config.md

   - `f`: contains references to all helper function modules
   - `props`: a reference to context properties (same as `ctx.props`)
   - each of the registered helper function modules by name (`text`, `xml`, `dt` , `re`, `sys`...)

+Interpolated expressions are precompiled and cached in order to avoid impacting performance, but when string substitution is not needed, lambda expressions should be favoured.

 **Lambda expressions**